hudmarc/FFO-FishNet-Floating-Origin/README.md

 ## Example Setup

 A general rule of thumb: Any object that has a NetworkObject on it (ESPECIALLY if it is a moving/dynamic object with a NetworkTransform or CSP) should have an FOObserver component on it to ensure it always either stays loaded or moves with other FOObservers as needed.

+At the present time, always spawn FOOBjects at runtime!
+Don't have them in a scene, otherwise it will create duplicates!

 **AN OBJECT THAT DOESN'T HAVE AN FOOBSERVER OR FOOBJECT ON IT IT CAN BE DESTROYED AT ANY TIME WITHOUT WARNING**